 - GRCC's online courses are offered through Blackboard and supported by access to the college's instructional technologies.
 Visit our Teaching with Technology web page to learn about leveraging a wide array of technologies in your online course.

-- Recommended technologies for use in online course include Blackboard IM for online office hours and "online presence," Camtasia Relay for online media and creating visual lectures and Blackboard Connect for building communication with online students.
-Interactive Blackboard tools such as discussion boards, Wikis, blogs and engaging media, such as NBC Learn, provides opportunities for active learning.
+- Recommended technologies for use in online course include TechSmith Knowmia (formerly Relay) and Camtasia for online media and creating visual lectures.
+Interactive Blackboard tools such as discussion boards, wikis, blogs and engaging media, such as NBCLearn, provide opportunities for active learning.

 - Online Syllabus Template – The college offers an online syllabus template for distance learning courses.
 This template provides common policies, procedures and other common language that is useful in creating an effective syllabus.

 Quality, Student Success and Retention

-- To advance online learning and to ensure quality, GRCC has established Online Learning Standards and related Online Learning Campus Policies as well as several guiding standards and established best practices.
+- To advance online learning and to ensure quality, GRCC has established Online Learning Standards.

 - Online Learning for Students – This set of web pages provide good insight for faculty teaching online.
 These resources are designed specifically for student orientation and information regarding online learning.
 As an online faculty member, providing an effective orientation for students will help to ensure online student success and retention.